MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/preserve-data-from-basic-network.md

 search.appverid:
 - MOE150
 - MET150
-description: "Learn how to preserve data from the Yammer Basic Network."
+description: "Learn what happens when you add a domain to your Office 365 tenant associated with a Yammer Basic network."
 ---

-# What happens when you add a domain to your Office 365 tenant associated with a Yammer Basic network
+# Add Yammer basic domains to your Office 365 tenant

-As of December 2019, we are changing what happens when a domain associated with a basic (free) Yammer network is added to your Office 365 tenant.
+Beginning December 2019, we are changing what happens when a domain associated with a basic (free) Yammer network is added to your Office 365 tenant.
 Multiple primary networks will no longer be supported.

 We will start with a gradual roll out and complete the process by the end of the year.
 This affects only new accounts as existing ones have already been migrated.